FeaturedJusticeLatest

 Bliss also asked the court to suppress statements that Thompson made to law enforcement after his arrest because police did not read him his Miranda rights.
 Bliss noted that the state and the defense are “likely in agreement about which statements would be subject to suppression.”

-Abdirizak Diis is Somali Media of Minnesota's founder, CEO, writer, and editor.
-Diis is also an anchor for Somali TV of Minnesota and a freelancer for Sahan Journal.
-He does community reporting, health and education awareness, and Horn of Africa…
+Abdirizak Diis is the founder and CEO of Somali Media of Minnesota, where he serves as a writer and editor.
+He is also an anchor for Somali TV of Minnesota.
+Abdirizak specializes in community reporting, health and education awareness, and geopolitical…

 Leave A Reply